kthohr/gcem/README.md

 ## General Syntax

-GCE-Math functions are written as C++ templates with `constexpr` specifiers, the format of which might be confusing to users unfamiliar with template-based programming.
+GCE-Math functions are written as C++ templates with `constexpr` specifiers, the format of which might appear confusing to users unfamiliar with template-based programming.
 As an example, the [Gaussian error function](https://en.wikipedia.org/wiki/Error_function) (`erf`) is defined as:
 ```cpp
 template<typename T>
 constexpr